 Guitar Pickups and Tone Knob Configurations

 Electric guitars come with different pickup and control configurations.
-As such, tone knob use may differ depending on the guitar.
+As such, tone knob controls can differ depending on the guitar.
 Here we will answer the question "what does tone do" in relation to the different guitar configurations.

 Single Coil pickups are known for their inherently bright and snappy tone.
 Lowering the tone control knob can help round off some of the sharp edges.
 Below are some of the more popular guitar configurations that come with single coil pickups.